 [Remedy: Change the texts in subclause 17.4 as follows:]

-17.4 Small BS power management
+17.4 SBS power management

 17.4.1 General Description

 This subclause describes the power management functions of small base stations for energy efficient operation.
 The power management function under this subclause details not only operation of single base station but also cooperative operations of adjacent base stations.